 - specifies any text for the email body, if required$attachment = "path_to_file"

-- specifies the path to the log file
+- specifies the path to the log file2.
+Save the file as .ps1.

 Create an executable .bat file.
 This way, the task can be performed using the command line.